Accelerating Change

 Extreme resistance occurs when a negatively perceived change is imposed on someone and ego gets in the way.

-Ego is all about looking good, being right, getting defensive, playing the blame game, judging others, and being a control freak.
+Ego is all about looking good, being right, getting defensive, playing the blame game, judging others, and being controlling.

 Acceptance to change occurs due to the happiness formula: life condition matches expectations.